sylvaticus/juliatutorial/language-core/data-types.md

   * `nt = (k1="v1", k2=2,) # NamedTuple{(:k1, :k2),Tuple{String,Int64}}`
 * The syntax is a bit less verbose and readable with NamedTuples: `nt.k1` vs `d[:k1]`

-Overall, NamedTuple are generally more efficient and should be tought more as anonymous `struct` \(see the "Custom structure" section\) than Dictionaries.
+Overall, NamedTuple are generally more efficient and should be thought more as anonymous `struct` \(see the "Custom structure" section\) than Dictionaries.

 ## Sets